waylaidwanderer/gemini-plays-pokemon-public/notepad.md

       - **Result:** No event was triggered.
 Hypothesis is FALSE.

 ## New Hypothesis (Tin Tower)
+- **Failed Hypothesis:** Replicating the Sage's path did not work.
-- **Hypothesis:** I must walk the exact same path as one of the NPCs to reveal the way forward.
+- **New Hypothesis:** I must walk the exact same path as the Gramps to reveal the way forward.